DV

 Overview

-QQQ and QQQM are both Invesco ETFs tracking the identical Nasdaq-100 Index, which holds 100 of the largest non-financial stocks on the Nasdaq.
-The core distinction is structural: QQQ is the original and far larger fund ($372.5 billion in AUM), while QQQM is a newer, lower-cost alternative launched in 2020 that offers the same index exposure with a slightly cheaper expense ratio and higher distribution yield.
-They're essentially the same portfolio, priced differently.
+QQQ and QQQM are both ETFs tracking the Nasdaq-100 Index—100 of the largest non-financial companies listed on Nasdaq.
+The core difference is structural: QQQ is the original trust (inception 1999) with $481B in assets, while QQQM (launched 2020) is a newer, lower-cost alternative with $96.8B in AUM.
+Both charge quarterly dividends and follow the same underlying index, making them functionally similar but with distinct cost and scale profiles.

 How they differ